An error has occurred (cannot find SLOs).

 - Performance Skills

-- Performance of assigned technical exercises and repertoire with correct notes, rhythms, hand position, and good tone.
+- Performance of assigned scales and repertoire with correct notes, rhythms, hand position, phrasing, pedaling, and articulation.

 |Supervised practice of skills related to technique, reading, theory, repertoire, and performance identified in Expanded Course Description. |